Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 said to defeat & take back every

-foot of land Japan had acquired
+foot of land Japan had a quired

 since 1914 - including all Chinese

-owned jap occupied territories which
+owned Jap occupied territories which

 is quite an admirable but optimistic